acq3047/hangman272/README.md

 ### Task 2: Choose a random word from the list

-This task of of the section consists on importing the random moduele, which is one of the Python's built-in modules, to select randomly one of the fruits that are in the list.
+The task in this section involves importing the random module, which is one of Python's built-in modules.
+The objective is to use the random module to select a fruit randomly from a **word_list**.

+***Breakdown list:***
 1. Import the random module
 2. Create the random.choice method and pass the word_list variable into the choice method.
 3. Assign the randomly generated word to a variable called word.